nf-core/website/markdown/events/2022/training-october-2022.md

 The training will use a preconfigured development environment in [Gitpod](https://www.gitpod.io/).
 To be able to use Gitpod you will need:

 - An internet connection
-- An internet browser (E.g., Google Chrome or Firefox)
+- An internet browser (e.g., Google Chrome or Firefox)
 - GitHub account (free to sign up)
 - Slack (free to sign up)